19hundreds/risks-workflow/03_concepts-design.md

 Good passphrases are absolutely mandatory but hard to remember passphrases are even worse than weak ones because they lead to passphrase loss.

-**In my experience the chances of forgetting a passphrase are several orders of magnitude higher than being hacked, attacked or victims of a theft**.
+**In my experience the chances of forgetting a passphrase are several orders of magnitude higher than being hacked, attacked or victim of a theft**.

 A good way to produce passphrases is to use [diceware](http://world.std.com/~reinhold/diceware.html).
 This is the technique I use.